Common Questions about SSL Certificates¶

 HTTPS is the protocol that supports these security measures.
 On the Internet, you browse non-secure websites with HTTP and secure websites with the HTTPS protocol, for example:

-Web browsers will recognize certificates and establish an encrypted connection between the website hosted on a server and the user who want to reach gandi.net.
+Web browsers will recognize certificates and establish an encrypted connection between the website hosted on a server and the visitor.

-For the majority of cases, the verification process takes less than 24 working hours upon reception of the proof of ID, after which the certificate is provided.
-Extended validation may, however, take longer, in the event that Comodo requests additional documentation from you.
+For the majority of cases, the verification process takes less than 24 working hours upon receipt of the proof of ID.
+Extended validation for business certificates may, however, take longer, in the event that Sectigo requests additional documentation from you.

 Without these, it may seem like the certificate does not work correctly with Firefox.